Contextualist/acp/docs/advanced.md

 ## Advanced options

 `acp` stores config at `$HOME/.config/acp/config.json` (`%APPDATA%\acp\config.json` for Windows).
-In general, you need to make sure that all devices use the same config.
 After changing config on one device, run `acp --setup` to get the command for updating configs on other devices.

 List of configurable options: